Sarah (1797 ship): Career

-5th slave voyage (1801–1802): Captain Brelsford sailed from Liverpool on 3 August 180a.
-Sarah gathered her slaves at Bonny and arrived at Kingston on 4 January 1802.
-There she landed 330 slaves.
+5th enslaving voyage (1801–1802): Captain Brelsford sailed from Liverpool on 3 August 1801.
+Sarah acquired captives at Bonny and arrived at Kingston on 4 January 1802.
+There she landed 330 captives.
 She sailed from Kingston on 7 February and arrived back at Liverpool on 10 April.
 She had left Liverpool with 47 crew members and she suffered four crew deaths on the voyage.

-6th slave voyage (1802–1803): Captain Thomas Cannell sailed from Liverpool on 21 August 1802.
-Sarah gathered her slaves at Bonny and arrived at Kingston on 1 February 1803, where she landed 327 slaves.
+6th enslaving voyage (1802–1803): Captain Thomas Cannell sailed from Liverpool on 21 August 1802.
+Sarah acquired captives at Bonny and arrived at Kingston on 1 February 1803, where she landed 327 captives.
 She arrived back at Liverpool on 18 June.
 She had left Liverpool with 47 crew members and she had suffered four crew deaths on the voyage.

 Captain Thomas Cannell acquired a letter of marque on 2 August 1803.
-He left Liverpool on 13 September with 55 crew members on Sarah's 7th slave voyage.
+He left Liverpool on 13 September with 55 crew members on Sarah's 7th enslaving voyage.
+She was one of 99 British vessels that left British ports that year, bound on enslaving voyages; 83 of the vessels came from Liverpool.